BradBKai/BradBKai.github.io/README.md

-This is the professional technical website for Brad Kai
+This is the professional website for Brad Kai